dcao/website/blog/2026-06-06--digital-ideas/index.md

 sensibilities in academic settings.
 Materially, that means writing a little bit every day, maybe starting my day with 30 minutes or an hour of writing to keep that muscle strong.
-It means a more committed reading practice, where I'm blocking in reading time as a daily part of my schedule
+It means a more committed reading practice, where I'm blocking in reading time as a daily part of my schedule!

 With reading in particular, I've always struggled mightily with reading practice.
 I think part of it is the affective side---it feels scary and draining